Key takeaways:

 Overall, the primary goal of an access control system is to enhance security and safety.

-Important note: For the purpose of this guide, we’re focusing on physical access control systems.
+Important note: In this guide, we’re focusing on physical access control systems.

 Legacy vs. cloud-based access control systems

-Today, the Internet of Things has allowed us to develop better access control that utilizes the cloud, which is essentially a collection of servers that is accessed through the internet.
-These systems are referred to as “cloud-based access control systems,” such as ButterflyMX.
+Today, the Internet of Things has allowed us to develop better access control that utilizes the cloud, essentially a collection of servers accessed through the Internet.
+These systems are called “cloud-based access control systems,” such as ButterflyMX.

-So, the primary difference between a legacy system and a cloud-based one is where they store and access data.
+So, the primary difference between a legacy and a cloud-based system is where they store and access data.

-Nonetheless, cloud-based access control systems are better than legacy systems for several reasons.
-Firstly, a legacy system’s on-site server is a nightmare to manage because it requires a dedicated IT staff member to maintain.
+Cloud-based access control systems are better than legacy systems for several reasons.
+First, a legacy system’s on-site server is a nightmare to manage because it requires a dedicated IT staff member to maintain.

-In other words, each time you need to update the building’s access permissions, a technician must be on the premises to make changes.
-As a result, you have high labor costs and it lowers your building’s NOI.
+In other words, whenever you need to update the building’s access permissions, a technician must be on the premises to make changes.
+This results in high labor costs and lowers your building’s NOI.

 Legacy systems are also plagued with the need to be constantly updated since they don’t receive automatic software updates.
 In contrast, cloud-based access control systems are updated by the manufacturer remotely, allowing them to last longer and even receive new features.